mnishiguchi/html_notebook/_notebook/html/multimedia.md

 # Multimedia
 - Displayed within a web page in a fashion similar to an inline image
 - **the HTML5 multimedia**  Many browsers now include built-in support for audio and video files
+- Need to embed plug-ins if the browser does not have a multimedia feature or capability

 ## plug-ins
 - Used when the browser does not have a multimedia feature or capability